ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 backpressure to the transport stack when it is temporarily not ready to receive messages.

+Receive takes an optional minIncompleteLength argument.
+This value indicates the smallest partial Message data size that should be delivered.
+By default, this value is infinite, which means that only complete, atomic Messages will be delivered.
+If this value is set to some smaller value, the associated ReceiveHandler will be triggered only when at least that many bytes are available, the Message is complete, or the system needs to free up memory.

 Receive also takes an optional maxLength argument, the maximum size (in bytes of data) Message the application is currently prepared to receive.
 The default value for maxLength is infinite.
 If an incoming Message is larger than the minimum of this size and the maximum Message size on receive for the Connection's Protocol Stack, it will be received as a partial Message.
+Partial Messages are indicated by marking the endOfMessage boolean value as false in the ReceivedHandler.
 Note that maxLength does not guarantee that the application will receive that many bytes if they are available; the interface may return partial Messages smaller than maxLength according to implementation constraints.

 ~~~
-Connection -> Received<Message>
+Connection -> Received<Message, messageData, endOfMessage>
 ~~~

 As with sending, the type of the Message to be passed is dependent on the implementation, and on the constraints on the Protocol Stacks implied by the Connection's transport parameters.

+The Message Object identifies the logical message received by the transport protocol, and provides methods to access metadata about the received data.
+The octets of data associated with this message are delivered as messageData.
-The Message Object must provide some method to retrieve an octet array containing application data, corresponding to a single message within the underlying Protocol Stack's framing.
-See {{receive-framing}} for handling framing in situations where the Protocol Stack provides octet-stream transport only.
+Multiple invocations of the ReceivedHandler may devlier data for the same Message until the endOfMessage flag is delivered.
+See {{receive-framing}} for handling Message framing in situations where the Protocol Stack provides octet-stream transport only.

-The Message Object passed to Received is complete and atomic, unless one of the following conditions holds:
+If the minIncompleteLength was set to be infinite, the Message passed to Received will complete and atomic (that is, endOfMessage will be set), unless one of the following conditions holds:

 * the underlying Protocol Stack supports message boundary preservation, and